 Their median pay is $95,260 per year.
 Employment opportunities are expected to grow by 8% through to 2029, much faster than the overall job market’s 4%.

 Construction superintendents often need a bachelor’s degree supplemented by on-the-job training.
 Companies often prefer to hire superintendents with experience in other aspects of project management.
-Looking for more career development information?
-Check out our blog here.

 13 Characteristics of successful construction general superintendents